kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ### Anti-Pattern 10 - Not converting production bugs to tests

 One of the goals of testing is to catch regressions.
-As we have seen in antipattern X, most applications have a "critical" code part where the majority of bugs appear.
+As we have seen in [antipattern 4](#anti-pattern-4---testing-the-wrong-functionality), most applications have a "critical" code part where the majority of bugs appear.
 When you fix a bug you need to make sure that it doesn't happen again.
 One of the best ways to enforce this is to write a test for the fix (either unit or integration or both).

 Bugs that slip into production are perfect candidates for writing software tests

 * they show a lack of testing in that area as the bug has already passed into production
 * if you write a test for these bugs the test will be very valuable as it guards future releases of the software

-I am always amazed when I see teams (that otherwise have a sound testing strategy) that don't write a test for bug that was found in production.
+I am always amazed when I see teams (that otherwise have a sound testing strategy) that don't write a test for a bug that was found *in production*.
 They correct the code and fix the bug straight way.
 For some strange reason a lot of developers assume that writing tests is only valuable when you are adding a new feature only.

 This could not be further from the truth.
 I would even argue that software tests that stem from actual bugs are more valuable than tests which are added as part of new development.
 After all you never know how often a new feature will break in production (maybe it belongs to non-critical code that will never break).
-The respective unit test is good to have but its value is questionable.
+The respective software test is good to have but its value is questionable.

 On the other hand the software test that you write for a real bug is super valuable.
 Not only it verifies that your fix is correct, but also ensures that your fix will always be active even if refactorings happen in the same area.

 If you join a legacy project that has no tests this is also the most obvious way to start getting value from software testing.
 Rather than attempting to guess which code needs tests, you should pay attention to the existing bugs and try to cover them with tests.
 After a while your tests will have covered the critical part of the code, since by definition all tests have verified things that break often.
-One of my suggested metrics embodies the recording of this effort.
+One of [my suggested metrics](#the-codepipes-testing-metrics-ctm) embodies the recording of this effort.

 The only case where it is acceptable to **not** write tests is when bugs that you find in production are unrelated to code and instead stem from the environment itself.
 A misconfiguration to a load balancer for example is not something that can be solved with a unit test.